danaikorre/dsmanufacturing.github.io/index.md

 * Total Hours: __50-100hrs__ (Lecture Hours 9; Workshop tutorial Hours 18; Independent Study Hours 30-73)
 * Weekly investment: __5-10hrs__, including lectures, workshop tutorials, reading, Q&As, project work.
 * Method of Assessment: __Coursework 100%__, including submission of your final project.
 * Assessment information: Written Exam 0%, Coursework 100%, Practical Exam 0%.
+Weekly check ins of the proposed project in the clinics.
 You will receive one-on-one and detailed written feedback on your project.